 Instruction in Elementary Student Teaching Involvement in implementing methods and techniques.
 Elementary-school student teaching on a full-time basis under the supervision of classroom teachers and University supervisors.

-Managing Elementary Classrooms in Student Teaching
+EDUC 443 2 cr.
+Managing Elementary Classrooms in

+Student Teaching

 Involvement in the management of learning situations during elementary student teaching.